celo-org/docs/blog/07-05-23-path-to-build-full-stack-dapp-on-celo-with-c++-webassembly-and-reactjs/path-to-build-full-stack-dapp-on-celo-with-c++-webassembly-and-reactjs.md

 The `getmessage` action retrieves the message from the messages table.
 It checks if a message with the contract's key exists and returns the message if one is found.
 Otherwise, it returns the string "No message found."

-The message_row struct represents a row in the messages table.
-It has a key of type uint64_t and a message of type std::string.
-The primary_key function returns the primary key for the table.
+The `message_row` struct represents a row in the messages table.
+It has a key of type `uint64_t` and a message of type `std::string`.
+The `primary_key` function returns the primary key for the table.

 The EOSIO_DISPATCH macro generates the dispatch logic required for the contract.
 It exposes the setmessage and getmessage actions to be called from outside the contract.